jahv/angular7/README.md

 ## Features

-- @ChildView : Allow to use html nodes from the TS file
+- @ChildView : Allow to use html nodes from the TS file using a local reference
 - <ng-content></ng-content> : Allow to pass information to the template from outside the component

 ## Component Lifecycle